Skip to main contentSkip to footer

 MANDATORY ATTENDANCE DURING THE FIRST 72 HOURS OF THE COURSE:

 In order to be counted as “present” and attending the course, the college requires that you attend the first day of instruction, and begin to complete coursework at that time.
-IMPORTANT: If you do not login and complete the first assignments by the third day of the session you will be dropped from the course (aka “No Show” Drop).
+IMPORTANT: If you do not login and complete the first assignments by the end of the first week of the session, you will be dropped from the course (aka “No Show” Drop).
 FOR THIS COURSE, You need to login, and complete the instructions and tasks located in the Mandatory Orientation Module, no later than 72 hours from the start date of the course.

 Types of Assessments